atick-faisal/Jetpack-Compose-Starter/README.md

 This template offers Modern Android Development principles and Architecture guidelines.
 It provides an out-of-the-box template for:
 * Connecting to a remote API using Retrofit and OKHttp
 * Persistent database solution using Room and Datastore
+* Sign In Authentication using Firebase i.e. Google ID and Email
 * Bluetooth communication using classic and low-energy (upcoming) protocols

+> [!NOTE]
+> Firebase auth needs [setting up](https://developers.google.com/android/guides/client-auth?sjid=11391664450238405928-EU) first using the SHA fingerprint.
+Get the SHA fingerprint of the app and add it to firebase console.

 It contains easy-to-use Interfaces for common tasks.
 For example, the following provides utilities for Bluetooth communication:
 ``` kotlin